Ralph W. Coane: World War II

 On March 17, 1942, months after the onset of World War II, then Colonel Coane was temporarily promoted to Brigadier General, and assigned as artillery commander of 41st Infantry Division, based out of Fort Lewis.
 He would deploy with the unit to the Pacific Theater, participating in the Battle of Roosevelt Ridge with the 162nd Infantry Regiment.
 Coane commanded an ad-hoc force during the battle, known as the "Coane Force", and fought under Australian Army General Stanley Savige of the 3rd Division.
 On July 17, the Coane's forces moved forward from Nassau Bay, and secured the southern headland of Tambu Bay, establishing a supply base.
 Then under his command, his unit launched a series of artillery attacks which resulted on the August 13 capture of high ground at Roosevelt Ridge, Scout Ridge, and Mount Tambu, which overlooked Tambu Bay and Dot Inlet.

 In July 1944, due to wounds received in action, he returned to the United States and was hospitalized Hoff General Hospital in Santa Barbara, California.
 His final assignment would see him command the 14th Headquarters and Headquarters Detachment, Special Troops, Fourth Army at Fort Polk, Louisiana.

 Personal life

 Ralph married his wife Grace in 1915, while the two attended Stanford University.
-In 1977, at age 86, Coane passed away and was buried at Redondo Beach, Los Angeles County, California.
+In 1977, at age 86, Coane died and was buried at Redondo Beach, Los Angeles County, California.